-- E. The Nominations and Elections Committee (NEC) Chair selection process include the following. - 1.
-The Nominations and Elections Committee delegates responsibility for conducting the election of NEC Chair to the Executive Office.
+- E. The Nominations and Elections Committee (NEC) Chair selection process include the following. - The Nominations and Elections Committee delegates responsibility for conducting the election of NEC Chair to the Executive Office.
 The Executive Director is the assigned designee from the Executive Office who reports the election results to the NEC. - 2.
 The NEC Board Liaison officially reports results of the election to the Board of Directors and the Board Secretary officially records the results of the elections in the Board minutes. - 3.
 All continuing, current NEC members will be contacted by the Executive Office to confirm their willingness to be on the NEC Chair election ballot. - 4.
-If only one individual is willing to be on the NEC Chair election ballot, then all three individuals will be listed on the ballot by default. - 5.
-The sitting NEC chair is allowed to vote. - 6.
-The election of the NEC Chair will occur at the April NEC meeting so the results can be shared with the Board at the May Board meeting. - 7.
+The sitting NEC chair is allowed to vote. - 5.
+The election of the NEC Chair will occur at the April NEC meeting so the results can be shared with the Board at the May Board meeting. - 6.
 The NEC chair candidate with the highest number of votes is elected.
-In the case of a tie, the voting will continue until one of the candidates receives the highest number of votes. - 8.
+In the case of a tie, the voting will continue until one of the candidates receives the highest number of votes. - 7.
 The newly elected NEC Chair begins their role after the Annual Business meeting. - F. The Board Liaison selection process include the following. - 1.
 Board Chair appoints Board Liaison to Nominations and Elections Committee (NEC). - 2.
 Board of Directors confirms appointment of Board Liaison via a formal motion.